Zehelein/pg-transactional-outbox/lib/README.md

           message: InboxMessage,
           client: ClientBase,
         ): Promise<void> => {
-          // Execute the message handler logic using the same database
+          // Executes the message handler logic using the same database
           // transaction as the inbox message acknowledgement. const { payload } = message;
           if (